tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 ---

 ## Task 6: load coffee menu for a cafe
+In this program we will load a list of coffee names and display it to the user.
+We will create a Cafe class that loads the list and a Main class that tests that the Cafe class works as expected.

 6.a Above you will see a file called coffees.txt.
 Open it and check that is contains 5 names for types of coffee.
 Download it, or copy it to a new textfile and save it with the same name.
 Place coffees.txt in the same folder as the classes you will write for this task.

 6.b Create a class called Main with a main method.